mari-linhares/tensorflow/tensorflow/docs_src/tutorials/resnet_estimator.md

 * How to generate TFRecord files

-We hope that this tutorial provides a launch point for building general models (specially ResNets) with the Estimators API that are distributed by default.
+We hope that this tutorial provides a launch point for building general models with the Estimators API implementing multi-gpu support.

 ## Code Organization